 Scheduling and Cost: Live Earth Farm offers field trips to schools and other groups from April through October (maximum of 36 students/children in any one group please).
 Please consult the Events Calendar for available dates.
-We schedule only two field trips per week and the schedule fills up quickly, so if you would like to set one up, contact us early in the season for the best availability.
+Our schedule fills up quickly, so if you would like to set one up, contact us early in the season for the best availability.
 Cost is $10 per student, and our commitment to community outreach allows for reduced rates to a limited number of groups that could not otherwise attend.
 We will also gladly accept more generous contributions that will go to maintaining this program for future visitors.

-See calendar to begin: check for possible available field trip dates (day that does not already have a program listed), then email our Education Director, Lucie: email@example.com, 831-728-2032.
+See calendar to begin: check for possible available field trip dates (day that does not already have a program listed), then email our Education Director, Stephanie: firstname.lastname@example.org, 831-728-2032.